Rick Adduono

-Richard Norman Adduono (born January 25, 1955) is a Canadian professional ice hockey coach and retired professional ice hockey player in the World Hockey Association and National Hockey League.
+Richard Norman Adduono (ah-DOON-oh; born January 25, 1955) is a Canadian professional ice hockey coach and retired professional ice hockey player in the World Hockey Association and National Hockey League.

 Playing career

 Rick Adduono was drafted by the Boston Bruins of the NHL in the 1975 NHL Amateur Draft and by the San Diego Mariners of the WHA in the 1975 WHA Amateur Draft.
 The Bruins took him in the fourth round, 60th overall, while the Mariners took him in the second round, 27th overall.

 He began his short professional career by playing one game for the Boston Bruins in the 1975–76 NHL season.
 Adduono would not play in the big leagues again until the 1978–79 WHA season when he played a full 80 games for the Birmingham Bulls.
 He was quite productive in his only full season scoring 20 goals and 53 points.
 After the collapse of the WHA, Adduono went back to the NHL where he played three games for the Atlanta Flames.